-Thoughtful post-harvest handling is an essential component of bringing food-grade small grains to market.
-Many food-grade grain growers say that only half the work and investment is growing the crop, whereas the other half is proper post-harvest handling and storage.
-This project was developed to help farmers get started or improve on their small grain post-harvest handling, including the equipment spotlight and video series shown below featuring farmers who are growing food-grade wheat and rye on small and mid-size farms, from five acres to hundreds of acres.
+AGC's Post-Harvest Handling project was developed to help farmers get started or improve on their small grain post-harvest handling.
+If that's you, check out the equipment spotlight and video series shown below featuring farmers who are growing food-grade wheat and rye on small and mid-size farms, from five acres to hundreds of acres.

 For more on grain processing and equipment recommendations, see the New Growers Guide to Growing Food-Grade Grains